hhaider15/Working-paper/paper.md

 In response to this situation, the Allen Institute for AI constructed and made available the COVID-19 Open Research Dataset (CORD-19) [@CORD-19], a dataset containing metadata for over 47,000 articles which are relevant to COVID-19 and the coronavirus family of viruses.
 This dataset also includes the full text of over 36,000 of these articles.
 The intention was to mobilize researchers to analyse these data using contemporary techniques of text mining and natural language processing to generate insights in support of the fight against the corresponding disease.

 Based on the previous, and in the context of the [COVID-19 Biohackathon of April 2020](https://github.com/virtual-biohackathons/covid-19-bh20), we decided to analyse the CORD-19 dataset applying LDA [@LDA], a widely known topic modeling algorithm, to reveal a set of topics that are relevant to the corresponding texts.
-Our intention was to identify potentially interesting, latend topics and relationships that could help researchers better understand and organise their knowledge of the domain.
+Our intention was to identify potentially interesting, latend topics and relationships that could help researchers better understand the domain and better organise their knowledge about it.
 As a result, we worked in the following tasks:

 * We collected and preprocessed data from the CORD-19 dataset.
 * We applied LDA on the abstracts of the articles contained in the CORD-19 dataset.